pereiraleo447/worldbuilding-obsidian/SESSION PREP/LotE/Session 1 (One Shot).md

 ## Scenes

-* The party meets up with Sueko on the Great
+* The party meets up with Sueko on the Great East-West Road.
+She takes them back to the village and rambles on about its "hot goss" on the trail.
+Upon arriving at the village, they're met with Jinbei, the village headman, who argues with Sueko about bringing in outsiders.
+The party tries to convince him to let them stay and help.
-*  The party
+*
 *
 *
 *